maniospas/Blombly/docs/basics/builtins.md

 print("Sign is "+str(sgn));
 ```

-A similar syntax can be used to halt loops beliw, though we will not dabble on
+A similar syntax breaks away from loops below, though we will not dabble on
 handling returned values for now.
-It should be mentioned that, contrary to some additional computations that are
-normally required for error handling, intercepting returns is lightweight.
+Contrary to error handling overheads, intercepting returns is lightweight.

 ```java
 // main.bb